Am Planetarium 7 | 07743 Jena

 Fon + 49 (0) 3641 9 440 55

 Jakub Szumski’s main area of research is the history of politics and law in state socialist Eastern Europe, with a particular focus on East Germany and Poland.
-Szumski has been a researcher at the Imre Kertész Kolleg since 2021, currently working within the Volkswagen Foundation project ‘Towards Illiberal Constitutionalism in East Central Europe: Historical Analysis in Comparative and Transnational Perspectives’.
-Prior to which he served as a research assistant for The GDR and European Dictatorships after 1945 Graduate School at the Friedrich Schiller University of Jena from 2017 to 2020.
-He has received research fellowships from the Open Society Archive in Budapest (2019), the Herder Institute for Historical Research on East Central Europe in Marburg (2017) and GFPS in Berlin (2017).
+An affiliated researcher at the Aleksander-Brückner-Zentrum für Polenstudien, Szumski has been a researcher at the Imre Kertész Kolleg since 2021, currently working within the Volkswagen Foundation project ‘Towards Illiberal Constitutionalism in East Central Europe: Historical Analysis in Comparative and Transnational Perspectives’.
+He served as a research assistant for The GDR and European Dictatorships after 1945 Graduate School at the Friedrich Schiller University of Jena from 2017 to 2020.
+From October 2024 to June 2025, he was Junior Core Fellow at the Institute for Advanced Study, Central European University in Budapest.
+He has received research fellowships from Stanford University’s Hoover Institution (2024), DAAD (2021), Open Society Archive in Budapest (2019), the Polish National Science Center (2018-2022) Center the Herder Institute for Historical Research on East Central Europe in Marburg (2017), and GFPS in Berlin (2017).

-Szumski completed his doctoral studies at the Friedrich Schiller University of Jena in January 2022.
-Previously, he studied history and philosophy at the University of Warsaw, the University of Konstanz and Humboldt University in Berlin, and graduated with an M.A. in history from the University of Warsaw in 2014.
+Szumski defended his doctoral thesis at the Friedrich Schiller University of Jena in December 2022.
+Previously, he studied history and philosophy at the University of Warsaw, the University of Konstanz, and Humboldt University in Berlin, and graduated with an M.A. in history from the University of Warsaw in 2014.
 His M.A. thesis received the Wladyslaw Pobóg Malinowski award for the best historical debut of 2014 in Poland and won an honourable mention of the Mieczysław Rakowski award, granted by the weekly Polityka; it was later published in book form in 2018.
-His current project deals with conflicting concepts and interpretations of legality in late socialist Eastern Europe.
+His current project deals with conflicting concepts and interpretations of legality and internationalism in Eastern Europe.

 From Socialist Legality to Illiberal Democracy?
 Legal Thinking in East-Central Europe Revisited